umutaktepe/AeroTools/README.md

   - Drag vs Velocity graph
   - Lift-to-drag ratio vs Velocity graph
   - Thrust available vs Thrust required graph

+AeroTools can also be used for performance calculations of scaled and model UAVs as well.
+It provides reliable data based on the equations provided in aerospace industry.

 #### Usage